Bawley Point: Population

 In the 2016 Census, there were 698 people in Bawley Point.
 80.1% of people were born in Australia and 92.3% of people spoke only English at home.
 The most common responses for religion were No Religion 40.0% and Anglican 24.2%.

+Amenities

+A number of local businesses operate in Bawley Point, including a small supermarket, specialty shops, a pharmacy and holiday accommodation.

+Transport

+Bawley Point is served on weekdays by Ulladulla Buslines route 741 twice daily to Kioloa and Ulladulla via Termeil, Tabourie and Burrill Lake.
+An additional afternoon service runs on school days.